 Aquamarines from desired mines such as Brazil will carry a premium over aquamarines from other origins.
 Brazilian aquamarines, especially those from Minas Gerais, are particularly sought-after for their historical mines, excellent transparency, and incredible size.
 The premium grows as the quality and size/weight of a gemstone increases.
 For most customers origin should not factor into the decision making process.
 All origins produce low, medium and high quality gemstones.
 It is more important to find the quality of the gemstone you want than the origin.

-Currently it is not possible for laboratories to determine if an Aquamarine is heat treated above ground or naturally underground.
-For this reason one should assume all Aquamarines are heat treated.
+Currently it is not possible for laboratories to determine whether an Aquamarine is heat treated above ground or naturally underground.
+For this reason, one should assume all Aquamarines are heat treated.

 Many local jewelers use a letter grading system to educate their customers of quality.
 To assist our customers to relate to the jewelers grading system, we have provided an overall grade.
 Please see the full grading scale and description below:

 |Grading||% of All Aqumarine||Description|

 Fine quality gems that are typically found at very high end boutiques.
 They have rich color, slightly included to eye clean clarity and tend to exhibit nice sparkle.
 These gems tend to appreciate most in value over time due to rarity and high demand....View More